SethRobertson/GitFixUm/0fixup.md

 "--include-untracked" and "--all" for stash options to handle those two cases.

-However, perhaps you hare confident (or arrogant) enough to know for sure that you will never ever want the uncommitted changes.
+However, perhaps you are confident (or arrogant) enough to know for sure that you will never ever want the uncommitted changes.
 If so, you can run `git reset --hard`, however please be quite aware that this is almost certainly a completely unrecoverable operation.
 Any